 The plan will be updated annually by Council's Urban Forest Team Leader.
-The old version will be removed from Councils website and the new version will be published by July 1 2023.
+The new version will be published on the Council website by 1 July.

 A copy of Council's ELCMP is available at Kingston's Parks Depot office at 43 Garden Boulevard Dingley for inspection and comment by the public during normal office hours 9.00am - 3.30pm.